 Ms. Lincoln’s business litigation practice covers a wide range of matters, including claims for breach of contract, contract interpretation, tort liability (including negligence, fraud, and strict liability), breaches of fiduciary duty, unfair competition, misappropriation of trade secrets, alter ego liability, partnership disputes, and other related causes of action.
 While at a previous firm, Ms. Lincoln also represented clients involved with white collar investigation with the SEC and AG.

-In addition to her civil trial experience (with both bench and jury trials), Ms. Lincoln has served as a Volunteer Deputy City Attorney for the Anaheim City Attorney General’s Office, where she prosecuted misdemeanors on behalf of the City.
-In this capacity, she prepared five cases for trial and pursued one to a verdict, resulting in a conviction for domestic violence.
+Ms. Lincoln served as a Volunteer Deputy City Attorney for the Anaheim City Attorney General’s Office, where she prosecuted misdemeanors to verdict on behalf of the City, including misdemeanors for domestic violence, child endangerment, and vandalism.

 Ms. Lincoln also is highly involved with the firm’s diversity and inclusion efforts.
 She serves on both the firm’s Diversity Committee and Gender Diversity Working Group.
 Ms. Lincoln also serves as a Co-Leader of the Parent Resource Group in the Los Angeles office.

 Ms. Lincoln is a graduate of the University of California, Berkeley School of Law.
 While in law school, she served as a judicial intern for three federal judges from the U.S. Court of Appeals, Ninth Circuit (Hon.
 John T. Noonan, Jr.) and the U.S. District Court, Central District of California (Hon.
 Andrew J. Guilford and Hon.
 Oswald Parada).
 Ms. Lincoln also served as a Submissions Editor and Staff Editor for the Berkeley Business Law Journal (BBLJ).